andreluizlima/buscador_gifs/README.md

 # buscador_gifs

 ## Description
-This is a simple Gif Finder App made in Flutter
+This is a simple Gif Finder Example App made in Flutter

 ## Details
 ```diff